ComposableFi/composable/docs/onboarding/basics/README.md

 ## Will I stop having to learn after my onboarding?

 Never.

+## Will I be learning about Composable specific technologies?

+Yes, although that is towards the end of your onboarding.
+Initially, these docs focus on the basics.

 ## I don't work for Composable, but am a contributor/interested in crypto/passing by